Eknath Shinde faction recognised as real Shiv Sena by EC, gets 'bow and arrow' poll symbol

 Election Commission of India observed that the current constitution of the Shiv Sena is undemocratic.
 "It has been mutilated to undemocratically appoint people from a coterie as office bearers without any election at all.
 Such party structures fail to inspire confidence," said the poll body.
 Two factions emerged in the party when Eknath Shinde staged a coup in June 2022.
 The party was divided between the supporters of Uddhav Thackeray and Ekanth Shinde.

 In a 78-page order on the protracted battle for control of the organisation, the Commission allowed the Uddhav Thackeray faction to keep the ''flaming torch'' poll symbol allocated to it till the completion of the assembly bypolls in the state.
+"We don't need to worry.
+Public is with us.
+We'll go with a new symbol and raise this Shiv Sena once again in the court of public," said Sanjay Raut from Uddhav Thackeray faction on Election Commission order.

 EC observed that the constitution of Shiv Sena, amended in 2018, has not been given to Election Commission of India.
 Amendments had undone the act of introducing democratic norms in the Party Constitution of 1999, brought by Late Balasaheb Thackeray at the insistence of the Commission, the poll body observed.